lardemua/atom_documentation/docs/evaluations.md

 #### Annotation of rgb images

-To evaluate calibration between range sensors and cameras, it is necessary to annotate the physical limits on the calibration pattern in the images of the collection, to allow a comparison with physical labellings as measured by range sensors .
+To evaluate calibration between range sensors and cameras, it is necessary to annotate the physical limits on the calibration pattern in the images of the collection, to allow a comparison with physical labelings as measured by range sensors .

 ``` bash
 rosrun atom_evaluation  annotate_pattern_borders_in_rgb.py [-h] -d DATASET_FILE -cs CAMERA_SENSOR [-si] [-ww WINDOW_WIDTH] [-ps POINT_SIZE] [-ppp POINTS_PER_PIXEL]